getsentry/sentry-javascript/packages/browser/README.md

 **WARNING:** This SDK is part of an early access preview for the [next generation](https://github.com/getsentry/raven-js/tree/next#readme) of Sentry JavaScript SDKs.
-Interface might change and break backwards compatibility from time to time.
+Public interfaces might change and break backwards compatibility from time to time.
 We absolutely recommend [raven-js](https://github.com/getsentry/raven-js) in production!

 ## Usage